 While there's no cure for Autism Spectrum Disorder (ASD), there are many treatments that can help your child.
 Therapies can help children with ASD gain better communication skills, reduce sensory issues and improve their overall ability to learn.

-Patricia Evans, M.D., Ph.D., Clinical Co-Director for the Center for Autism and Developmental Disabilities (CADD) at Children's Health℠ and Professor at UT Southwestern, says non-medication therapies are often the first treatments that children with ASD receive before the use of medication.
+Patricia Evans, M.D., Ph.D., Clinical Co-Director for the UT Southwestern and Children's Health℠ Center for Autism Care and Professor at UT Southwestern, says non-medication therapies are often the first treatments that children with ASD receive before the use of medication.

 Every child is unique, and they often have different needs related to ASD.
 Therapies can be used in different ways to meet the individual needs of your child.